snehaagarwal208/CodeConnect/README.md

 Contributions to the game are welcome!
 If you find any bugs, have suggestions for improvements, or want to add new features, please create an issue in the repository or submit a pull request.

+## License

+The game is released under the [MIT License](LICENSE).
+Feel free to modify and distribute it according to the terms of the license.

 ## Acknowledgments